sakthi-geek/pyAI-101/README.md

 # pyAI-101

-AI Foundations &amp; Evolution: Intuition and from scratch implementations in python
+AI Foundations &amp; Evolution: Intuition and from scratch implementations in python (WORK IN PROGRESS)